-The Governing Body supports and challenges the Trust leadership in continuing to improve the academic and moral wellbeing of all students.
+The Trust leadership works with the governing bodies and leadership of its schools in continuing to improve the academic and moral wellbeing of all students.
 The Trust is highly inclusive and encourages students to value individual differences, preparing them for life outside of school.